 This process can be appealing for company directors because it prioritises the interests of the creditors and reduces the risk of allegations of wrongful trading or misconduct against the company directors.

-What are the Costs of Voluntary Liquidation?
+What are the Costs of Liquidating a Limited Company?

-The cost of a voluntary liquidation varies depending on the size of the business and the complexity and time it takes to wind up.
-However, for small limited companies with relatively few assets, costs typically range from £4,000-£6,000 plus VAT.
+For small limited companies with relatively few assets, costs typically range from £4,000-£6,000 plus VAT.
 That covers the cost of hiring an insolvency practitioner to act as the liquidator, calling the creditors’ meeting and preparing the statement of affairs and section 98 reports.

 - Advising directors of their duties